Regan Smith (racing driver): 2007–2008: Ginn Racing and Dale Earnhardt Inc.

-Despite finishing the season with no top ten finishes in 34 races (he was removed for both road course races), Smith won the 2008 Sprint Cup Rookie of the Year award, beating out Sam Hornish Jr. He became the first rookie driver in Sprint Cup history to finish every race entered in his rookie season.
+Smith raced 34 of 36 races in 2008, as DEI ran Road course ringer Ron Fellows in Smith's car during the races at Watkins Glen and Sonoma.
+Despite missing two races and finishing the season with no top-ten finishes, Smith won the 2008 Sprint Cup Rookie of the Year award over Sam Hornish Jr. and Patrick Carpentier.
+On top of that, Smith became the first rookie driver in NASCAR Cup history to not DNF in any starts his rookie season.